y-a-v-a/node-gd/README.md

 WARNING
 -------
-This library is ABANDONWARE; its original author, [Taegon Kim](https://github.com/taggon/node-gd) of North Korea, stopped loving it over 2 years ago at v0.0.2.
+This library is ABANDONWARE; its original author, [Taegon Kim](https://github.com/taggon/node-gd) of South Korea, stopped loving it over 2 years ago at v0.0.2.
 This is the community-maintained version currently at v0.1.8, which you will also find linked as the the [official NodeJS.org node-gd repo](https://npmjs.org/package/node-gd).
 However, a word of caution: it's [unusually painful to install](https://github.com/taggon/node-gd/issues/13), and there are better alternatives by now--including: